matrixorigin/matrixone/docs/en/MatrixOne/Contribution-Guide/make-your-first-contribution.md

 git add <filename>
 ```
 `<filename>` is the name of the file you just modified.
-And you can use following command to add all the files in current folder:
+And you can use following command to add all the files in the current folder:
 ```
 git add .
 ```